-Fig-1 depicts that in the interval $[p_1, p_2]$, the velocity $(\dot a )$ is multi-valued and therefore it is not possible to predict the initial value of $(\dot a)$ the momentum belongs to.
-As a result, the equations of motion switch or jump instantaneously from one value of the velocity $(\dot a)$ to the another, because these instantaneous jumps leave $p_a$ unchanged and also satisfy the field equations.
-Further, Fig-2 suggests that $\mathrm{H}$ or alternatively $E$ is also multi-valued and at any instant of time it is not possible to decide which `branch' of the Hamiltonian one should use.
+Fig-1 depicts that in the interval $[p_1, p_2]$, the velocity $(\dot a )$ is multi-valued and therefore it is not possible to predict the initial value of the velocity $(\dot a)$ the momentum belongs to.
+As a result, the equations of motion switch or jump instantaneously from one value of the velocity $(\dot a)$ to another, because these sudden jumps leave $p_a$ unaltered and also comply with the field equations.
+Additionally, fig-2 suggests that $\mathrm{H}$ or alternatively $E$ is also multi-valued and at any instant of time it is not possible to decide which `branch' of the Hamiltonian/Energy one should consider.
 Consequently, the associated field might propagate for a while with one choice of the Hamiltonian and then switch over to another and so on.
-Since such switching occurs within arbitrarily small intervals of time, the classical motion is visualized as a succession of irregular wiggles, which happens in an unanticipated manner.
-Hence, the behavior of the system described by the action \eqref{A} remains unpredictable for a range of initial non-vanishing data.
-Such a situation arises because the Lagrangian is quartic in the velocities and therefore expressions for velocities are multivalued functions of momentum, resulting in the so-called `multiply branched Hamiltonian' with cusps (fig-2).
+Since such switching occurs within arbitrarily small interval of time, the classical motion is visualized as a series of erratic wiggles, which happens in an unanticipated manner.
+Hence, the behaviour of the system described by the action \eqref{A} remains uncertain for a range of initial non-vanishing data.
+Such a situation arises because the Lagrangian is quartic in the velocities and therefore expressions for velocities are multi-valued functions of momentum, resulting in the so-called `multiply branched Hamiltonian with cusps' (fig-2).
 Due to such jump from one branch of the Hamiltonian to the other at any instant of time, the classical solution remains unpredictable.
-Note that the presence of cusps restricts the domain of the variables.\\
+Note that the existence of cusps restricts the domain of the variables.\\